-Because intensive farmers utilize less farm inputs and less land per unit of the foodstuff yielded, it is more efficient.
+Intensive farmers utilize less farm inputs and less land per unit of the foodstuff yielded, meaning the practice is more efficient.
 The farmer makes more profit by maximizing yields on a small piece of land as opposed to the conventional farming methods that needed large tracts of land but produced less yields/food produce.
-Since the requirements for equipment, space and other inputs are less compared to the food produced per unit, it is more economical and efficient.

-As opposed to traditional farming, the employ of intensive farming to produce vegetables, poultry, beef, milk, eggs, and fruits has made food prices affordable.
-The reason for this is that intensive farming requires less space and produces more than the invested inputs.
-Additionally, it has substantially helped in solving the world’s hunger problem.
-The common people can hence afford to enjoy a nutritious and balanced diet.
+As opposed to traditional farming, the employment of intensive farming to produce vegetables, poultry, beef, milk, eggs, and fruits has made food prices affordable.
+This is because intensive farming, unlike traditional farming, requires less space and produces more than the invested inputs.

 Disadvantages of Intensive Farming